 - When mixing sticky, goopy ingredients (molasses, honey, peanut butter), try spraying the measuring cups with non-stick spray first (just lightly).
 The ingredients will come out easier.

-- You can make your own cake flour if you’re in a pinch (see this page), simply add two level tablespoons of corn starch to a one cup measuring cup, then fill with bread flour.
+- You can make your own cake flour if you’re in a pinch (see this page), simply add two level tablespoons of corn starch to a one cup measure, then fill with bread flour.
 Sift three times then use as needed.

 - Dust nuts and fruit with flour before adding to batter or try toasting nuts first.
 You can also just sprinkle the nuts across the top of the batter instead of mixing them in, this way the nuts will toast while baking.